 Whether you’re new to Canada or have lived here for many years, you have come to be familiar with how much snow falls during the winter months.
 Some days, Canadian roads have barely any snow on them while other days, it seems like snow keeps piling up on our roads.
 Driving in snowy conditions (no matter the amount) can make any type of driver, experienced or novice, a bit nervous and unsettled.
 Learning how to safely navigate your vehicle through snowy conditions is an essential skill Canadian drivers must know, as a driver you must be prepared for any weather condition that may pose a risk to your driving.
 At Trubicars, we have identified some safe and helpful tips to consider and keep in mind while you are driving on snowy roads and in snowy conditions.

-1 Before you Leave:
+1 How to Safely Drive in Snowy Conditions – Before you Leave:

-- Perform a pre-trip check: Before leaving for a trip, regardless of the length of your road trip, you should always perform a pre-road trip check.
+- Perform a Pre-Trip Check: Before leaving for a trip, regardless of the length of your road trip, you should always perform a pre-road trip check.
 This ensures that your vehicle is in proper working order.
-There are quick checks that you can do such as checking tire pressure, topping up on fluids such as windshield washer fluid and oil level, checking your head and tail lights and ensuring your horn works.
+There are quick checks that you can do such as checking tire pressure, topping up on fluids such as windshield washer fluid and oil level, checking your head and tail lights, and ensuring your horn works.
 If you are low on any of the above fluids or tire pressure, be sure to safely top them up.
-Vehicles require regular maintenance, and in the winter months you may need to maintain your vehicle more frequently.
+Vehicles require regular maintenance, and in the winter months, you may need to maintain your vehicle more frequently.
 If you are unsure about what your vehicle may need in order to run smoothly, consider visiting a local trusted mechanic.

-- Have a winter driving survival kit: In case of emergency, it’s better to be safe than sorry and ensure you have any supplies you may need in case you get stranded on the road during inclement weather.
+- Have a Winter Driving Survival Kit: In case of emergency, it’s better to be safe than sorry and ensure you have any supplies you may need in case you get stranded on the road during inclement weather.
 Some supplies include (but are not limited to):

 - First Aid Kit (including any necessary medications)